Pine Tree Flag

 Design: A pine tree with the words "AN APPEAL TO HEAVEN" written in all capital letters above the tree, and a white field behind it.

-Designed by: Joseph Reed
+Designed by: Joseph Reed and Christopher Gadsden

 History of the Pine Tree Flag "aka" An Appeal To Heaven Flag

-The Pine Tree Flag or the "An Appeal to Heaven Flag" also known as Washington's Cruisers Flag and An Appeal to God Flag was one of the first flags which was used in 1775 during the American Revolution.
+The Pine Tree Flag or the "An Appeal to Heaven Flag" also known as Washington's Cruisers Flag and An Appeal to God Flag was one of the first flags which were used in 1775 during the American Revolution.

 George Washington arrived in Cambridge, Sunday, July 2, accompanied by Major-General Charles Luce, and the 'New England Chronicle' says: